IceHe/lib/java/cmd/java.md

 - _Enables segmentation of the code cache._
     - _Without the `-XX:+SegmentedCodeCache`, the code cache consists of one large segment._
     - _With `-XX:+SegmentedCodeCache`, we have separate segments for nonmethod, profiled method, and nonprofiled method code._
-    - _These segments aren’t resized at runtime._
+    - _These segments aren't resized at runtime._
     - _The feature is enabled by default if tiered compilation is enabled (`-XX:+TieredCompilation`) and `-XX:ReservedCodeCacheSize` >= 240 MB._
     - _The advantages are better control of the memory footprint, reduced code fragmentation, and better iTLB/iCache behavior due to improved locality._
     - _iTLB/iCache is a CPU-specific term meaning Instruction Translation Lookaside Buffer (ITLB)._